Filariasis: Treatment

 The recommended treatment for people outside the United States is albendazole combined with ivermectin.
 A combination of diethylcarbamazine and albendazole is also effective.
 Side effects of the drugs include nausea, vomiting, and headaches.
 All of these treatments are microfilaricides; they have no effect on the adult worms.
 While the drugs are critical for treatment of the individual, proper hygiene is also required.
-There is good evidence that albendazole alone; or addition of albendazole to diethylcarbamazine or ivermectin, makes minimal difference in clearing microfilaria or adult worms from blood circulation.
+One review study found that "there is good evidence" that albendazole itself does not contribute to the elimination of microfilaraemia or adult filarial worms, and thus is likely an unnecessary component of albendazole-ivermectin treatment.
 Diethylcarbamazine-medicated salt is effective in controlling lymphatic filariasis while maintaining its coverage at 90% in the community for six months.

 Different trials were made to use the known drug at its maximum capacity in absence of new drugs.
 In a study from India, it was shown that a formulation of albendazole had better anti-filarial efficacy than albendazole itself.

 In 2003, the common antibiotic doxycycline was suggested for treating elephantiasis.
 Filarial parasites have symbiotic bacteria in the genus Wolbachia, which live inside the worm and seem to play a major role in both its reproduction and the development of the disease.
-This drug has shown signs of inhibiting the reproduction of the bacteria, further inducing sterility.
+This drug has shown signs of inhibiting the reproduction of the bacteria, further inducing sterility in the nematode.

 Clinical trials in June 2005 by the Liverpool School of Tropical Medicine reported an eight-week course almost eliminated microfilaraemia.